Revisiting Locally Differentially Private Protocols: Towards Better Trade-offs in Privacy, Utility, and Attack Resistance: Overview of Pure LDP Frequency Estimation Protocols

-In this section, we provide a concise overview of eight state-of-the-art LDP frequency estimation protocols.
-We systematically describe each mechanism based on three key functions: \textbf{Encoding}, \textbf{Perturbation}, and \textbf{Aggregation} which collectively define their operation.
+In this section, we provide a concise overview of eight state-of-the-art pure LDP frequency estimation protocols, selected as representative mechanisms underlying widely deployed industrial systems (\eg, SUE-based in Microsoft~\cite{microsoft} telemetry, SS in Google Gboard~\cite{sun2024private} and OLH-based in Apple~\cite{apple}).
+We systematically describe each mechanism based on three key functions: \textbf{Encoding}, \textbf{Perturbation} and \textbf{Aggregation}, which collectively define their operation.
 Additionally, we introduce an \textbf{Attacking} function for each protocol, highlighting potential vulnerabilities to privacy attacks.
-For protocols where the expected ASR is not available in the literature~\cite{Gursoy2022}, we derive it and present the detailed analyses in Appendix~\ref{app:expected_asr}.
+For protocols in which the expected ASR is not available in the literature~\cite{Gursoy2022}, we derive it and present the detailed analyses in Appendix~\ref{app:expected_asr}.